shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 </div>
 ```

-## cs- prefix
+## CSS Class Prefix
-* <i>important</i> All class names from cs-ui-components library have a `cs-` prefix (`cs-modal`, `cs-tooltip`, etc.).
+* All class names from the cs-ui-components library have a `cs-` prefix (`cs-modal`, `cs-tooltip`, etc.).
 The prefix should not be used in other projects in order to avoid bugs and conflicts.

 ## z-index
 * All z-index values across all projects should be declared as global CSS variables in the root element of the document (the `:root` pseudo-class) which represents the `<html>`
 element.
-Variables should be self-explanatory and sorted by index in ascending order.
+Variable names should be self-explanatory and sorted by index in ascending order.

 * These are the z-index variables used in the cs-ui-components package:
   * `--z-index-path-pseudo: -1;`